neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 ## Requirements

-- JS Basics
+- JS Basics and Variables
-- JS Variables and Numbers
+- JS DOM and Events

 ## Demo